0xPARC/0xparc-intro-book/src/groth16.typ

 The trusted setup is as before: $s$ is kept secret from everyone, but the numbers $[1]$, $[s]$, ..., up to $[s^(2m)]$ are published.

-However, for this protocol requires additional setup that actually depends on the system of equations (unlike in the KZG situation in
+However,  this protocol requires additional setup that actually depends on the system of equations (unlike in the KZG situation in
-@kzg, in which trusted setups is done for the curve $E$ itself and afterwards can be freely reused for any situation needing a KZG commitment.)
+@kzg, in which trusted setup is done for the curve $E$ itself and afterwards can be freely reused for any situation needing a KZG commitment.)

 Specifically, let's interpolate polynomials $U$, $V$, $W$